Austin woman flees crash scene, leaves 4-year-old child behind to crawl out of rolled vehicle

 A witness held the child in his arms before police arrived.

 Police could not locate the suspected driver at the scene.
-The child, referred in the arrest affidavit as L.A., told officers his mothers name was Yolanda and gave a description of her that matched those from witnesses.
+The child, referred to in the arrest affidavit as L.A., told officers his mother's name was Yolanda and gave a description of her that matched those of witnesses.
 L.A. also told police his mother appeared to be "drunk."
-The turned over vehicle was also found to be registered under Yolanda's name.
+The turned-over vehicle was also found to be registered under Yolanda's name.

 L.A. was transported to a local hospital for minor injuries.